These low-calorie dishes are delicious and good for you.

 Salmon Baked in Foil

 This recipe from the Food Network is perfect for a wonderful salmon dinner.
-When served with a nice salad or other vegetable dish, this becomes the centerpiece to a low-calorie meal that is rewarding and healthy.
+When served with a nice salad or other vegetable dish, this becomes the centrepiece to a low-calorie meal that is rewarding and healthy.

 - 4 salmon fillets